algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

   - More criminals will arrive
   - The criminals will be stronger, faster and more resistant

-If the player fails to stop the criminals, they will return to the previous wave.
-A button allows the player to choose whether to stay on this wave or to keep going.
+If the player fails to stop the criminals, he will return to the previous wave.
+A button will allows the player to choose whether to stay on this wave or to keep going.

 ## G. Player Progression (Prestige System)